Weingart Foundation

 Core Focus:

-• Nonprofits building community power and/or providing critical services in Black, Indigenous, Latinx, Asian American/Pacific Islander, Native Hawaiian, Arab, Middle Eastern, Muslim, South Asian, and other communities of color most impacted by racial and socioeconomic inequity
+• Nonprofits building community power and/or providing critical services in Black, Indigenous, Latinx, Asian American/Pacific Islander, Native Hawaiian, Arab, Middle Eastern, Muslim, South Asian, and other communities of colour most impacted by racial and socioeconomic inequity

 What They Don't Fund

 The Foundation does not accept unsolicited applications.
 Geographic restrictions limit funding to the five Southern California counties listed above.
-While specific exclusions are not publicly detailed, the Foundation's invitation-only process means they proactively identify organizations aligned with their racial justice and equity priorities.
+While specific exclusions are not publicly detailed, the Foundation's invitation-only process means they proactively identify organisations aligned with their racial justice and equity priorities.

 Governance and Leadership